Venezuela presidential aspirant vows $75/month minimum wage

 “This is the worst crisis any Latin American country has suffered in the last 100 years,” added Falcon, who calls Maduro the “candidate of hunger,” in reference to a deep recession and shortages that have millions of Venezuelans skipping meals.

-Falcon, 56, has broken with a boycott by the mainstream opposition - which views the vote as rigged in advance - to challenge Maduro, 55, who is seeking re-election in the OPEC nation.
+Falcon, 56, has broken with a boycott by the mainstream opposition - which views the vote as rigged in advance - to challenge Maduro, 55, who wants re-election in the OPEC nation.

-But with less than three weeks to go before the vote, the campaign is more muted than in the past, with most people despondent about the state of the nation and more preoccupied with finding food than the ins-and-outs of the election.
+But less than three weeks before the vote, the campaign is muted, with many despondent about the state of the nation and more preoccupied with finding food than the election.

 Some polls show Falcon ahead, but abstention would hit the former soldier and state governor harder than the incumbent.
 Opposition activists led scattered protests on Tuesday around the country, promoting the boycott and complaining about failing services and shortages.

-Maduro, who is due to address a workers’ rally in Caracas later on Tuesday, says his rival’s dollarization proposal is part of a wider plan to let the United States run Venezuela, and mocks him as “Fal-Trump” on the campaign trail.
+Maduro says his rival’s dollarization proposal is part of a wider plan to let the United States run Venezuela, and mocks him as “Fal-Trump”.

+At a pro-government May Day rally in Caracas, he promised “an economic rebirth” for Venezuela after his re-election.

+“Don’t leave me alone in this battle against the economic mafias,” Maduro exhorted the crowd, blaming pro-opposition business leaders for an “economic war” against his government.

-At his news conference to mark May Day, Falcon also pledged there would be no firings or “persecution” of Venezuela’s 2.8 million state employees should he win the presidency.
-Currently, the government routinely coerces and threatens public sector workers to attend rallies and vote in its favor.
+At a news conference for May Day, Falcon also pledged there would be no firings or “persecution” of Venezuela’s 2.8 million state employees should he win.
+The government routinely coerces state workers to support it at rallies and polls.

 The opposition candidate, who is viewed with suspicion by militants on both sides due to his defection from the ruling “Chavismo” movement in 2010, added that he would immediately let in foreign humanitarian aid if elected.